Holbox Kitesurfing Lessons: A KukulKite Review

 Next time we go kiteboarding, we plan to set aside at least three days or more!

-Do I Need to Have Had a Kitesurfing Experience to Kitesurf in Isla Holbox?
+Do I Need Kitesurfing or Watersports Experience to Kitesurf in Isla Holbox?

-No. We showed up at kite beach with absolutely zero experience kitesurfing.
-As long as you are up for an adventure, you can handle kitesurfing in Isla Holbox.
+No. We showed up at Kite Beach with absolutely zero experience kitesurfing.
+As long as you can swim and are up for an adventure, you can handle kitesurfing in Isla Holbox.

 *